-One of the components of the Outlook sync is the ability to connect your OfficeTools Schedule to your Outlook calendar.
+One of the components of the Outlook sync is the ability to connect your OfficeTools by CARET Schedule to your Outlook calendar.
 This can be very useful for mobile professionals who need to access their calendar on their phones.
 While there are some best practices that apply to the syncing of the calendar, the functionality is a two-way sync.
-This means that data can flow from OfficeTools to Outlook, or from Outlook to OfficeTools.
+This means that data can flow from OfficeTools by CARET to Outlook, or from Outlook to OfficeTools by CARET.

 Once installed and setup, please keep in mind that the Outlook sync runs in the background.
 There isn’t anything that you need to do to push information, it will happen automatically.
 The only thing you want to do is make sure that your sync is running periodically by checking your system tray for the Outlook Sync icon (double yellow arrows).

 Please note, while setting up the Outlook Sync that each of the four components of the Outlook Sync can be turned on or off individually.

 Syncing your Tasks

 Once the sync has been installed on the desired workstation, you can access it by opening your system tray (typically found in the bottom right corner of your main screen next to the time and date of your computer) and clicking on the yellow arrows.